Blockchain in Supply Chain: Revolutionizing Global Logistics

 While primarily a travel booking service, Travala showcases the versatility of blockchain beyond traditional supply chain applications.
 It leverages blockchain to facilitate global travel bookings, accepting over 40 cryptocurrencies.

-Travala demonstrates how blockchain can be used for global secure, transparent, and efficient transactions, a key aspect of supply chain management.
+Travala demonstrates how blockchain enables global secure, transparent, and efficient transactions, a key aspect of supply chain management.

 VeChain (VET)